Signature weapon: Sword's perception and status

-Throughout history and fiction signature swords are often regarded as a rare and powerful tool of divinity, demanding the utmost respect from the wielder as often time it’s presented with some sentience element.
+Throughout history and fiction signature swords are often regarded as a rare and powerful tool of divinity, demanding the respect from the wielder as often time it is presented with some level of sentience.

-During the early Middle Ages, blacksmiths, especially refined blacksmiths in or close to the ruling noble families had a unique social position, as they were responsible for crafting unique and personalized swords using better and costly materials that were often only accessible by individuals of higher class.
+During the early Middle Ages, blacksmiths had a unique social position, as they were responsible for crafting swords using better and costly materials that were often only accessible to the nobility.
 With how prevalent religion and superstition played an important role in shaping culture and belief, significantly more during wartime, the mystery of the metal works and sword smithing in general for the time period, and eventually its lack of combat application on the battlefield, solidified swords as personal status symbols more than practical weapons for the battlefield.

-Some examples of fiction work featuring these concepts the many named swords in Game of Thrones, King Arthurian Tales about Excalibur, and the Four Treasures of the Tuatha De Danann.

 In Eastern cultures such as Japan and China, swords were treated with similar aspects with one key difference which involves Confucianist philosophy where the focus shifts from the weapon to the self-improvement of the user, with a strong emphasis on morals, ethics, and discipline, as a sword is believed to be another part of the user, it can be corrupted or lost its edge when the user is not disciplined, this concept provided extra dimension to the culture surrounding weapons where the power of a sword was not given but earned through feats and rigorous training of the user.
 An example of signature fictional weapon that extensively feature this concept is Himura Kenshin's Sakabato.

 In present days, swords are mainly reserved for ceremonial use as sidearms and pistol became more practical to use during combat and personal defense.

-Many modern and modern classic fictions adopted the concepts and the influence of both worlds into the literature, some examples are Jedi’s Lightsaber in Star Wars, Elric of Melibone’s Stormbringer, Fred Saberhagen’s Book of Swords.
-All of the mentioned examples contained and featured signature swords that, as part of the story, can either backfire on to the user or be corrupted by some other means.